The Sylvia and Julian Baxter Legacy Society

 “We have watched the remarkable growth of Radcliffe Creek School since its founding over 20 years ago under Molly Brogan Judge’s leadership.
 The school transforms the lives of these extraordinary students who attend, and we are pleased to have made provisions in our estate plan to sustain the scholarships we have supported on an annual basis for many years,” said Sylvia Baxter.

 “Financial aid is a critical component of the Radcliffe Creek School annual budget.
 Without adequate resources devoted to scholarships, students who could otherwise benefit from all that the school offers would be unable to attend,” she continued.
 “My husband, Dooley, and I are pleased that we are able to help future generations this way.”

-Meg Bamford, Head of School, remarked, “We are so grateful to the Baxters for helping us to launch this instrumental legacy fund.
+Former Head of School Meg Bamford was quoted saying: “We are so grateful to the Baxters for helping us to launch this instrumental legacy fund.
 The notion that generous supporters of our school continue to give by recognizing us in their estate is so moving.
 It is clear that the additional gifts to the Baxter Legacy Society will have a huge and lasting impact on our school’s ability to continue to change the trajectory of many students’ lives.”